 Get the Right Gear

 Additionally, you’ll also need a few outfits that can wick sweat.
 Although you might want to wear just an old cotton shirt, it will be uncomfortable.
-Get at least two anti-wick tech shirts that you can run in so that you can rotate the two in the wash.
+Get at least two wicking tech shirts that you can run in so that you can rotate the two in the wash.

 Find a Training Plan